Topic Clusters for SEO: What They Are & How to Create Them

 Remember to add internal links from the pillar page to its cluster pages.
 And vice versa.

-For help creating search-friendly content, use Semrush’s SEO Content Template.
+If you need help creating search-friendly content, use Semrush’s SEO Content Template.

 This includes a recommended text length.
 And ideas for domains you can earn backlinks from.